danbev/learning-wasi/notes/component-model.md

 The wit types are completely separate from the Seedwing policy types and these types are converted to/from in src/wit.rs.
 So we can evolve them separately and we also have the ability to represent them differently.
-The idea we have currently is to have a version of 0.1.0 which types that work around the lack of recursive types in wit and then when recurive types are supported we can do a major version bump with this breaking change.
+The idea we have currently is to have a version of 0.1.0 with types that work around the lack of recursive types in wit, and then when recurive types are supported we can do a major version bump with this breaking change.

 Another option is to use resource types for this which will be available in